Buhari approves establishment, funding of 12 research centres – The Sun Nigeria

 Fred Ezeh, Abuja

-Centres of Excellence are World Bank-sponsored projects that were designed to empower universities in Africa to engage in meaningful research that would herald socioeconomic transformation in Africa and beyond.
+Centres of Excellence are World Bank sponsored projects that were designed to empower universities in Africa to engage in meaningful research that would, expectedly, herald socio-economic transformation in Africa and beyond.

-A statement posted by the Tertiary Education Trust Fund (TETFund) on Twitter on Tuesday indicated that two research centres would be located in each of the six geopolitical zones.
+A statement posted by the Tertiary Education Trust Fund (TETFund) in its twitter account, on Tuesday, indicated that two research centres would be located in each of the six geopolitical zones.

-Though the statement did not provide operational details of the Centres, it confirmed that the management of TETFund will provide such operational details in due course.
+Though, the statement could not provide operational details of the Centres, but it confirmed that the management of TETFund will provide such operational details in due course.

 Leave a Reply